 Designate a time of the week when you can go through the grocery store flyers and make the final list for the week.

 Find a place to keep all the supplies needed for meal planning, such as grocery store flyers, coupons, and recipes.
 Keep them where they’re easily accessible as you cook and prep throughout the week.
 That way, you can add to the grocery list or note changes to the meal plan.

 Hanging a white board next to a calendar will streamline your planning.

 Tip 3: Buy Low and Stock Up

-One goal of meal planning on a budget is to stock up when the food your family eats most goes on sale.
+If your goal for meal planning is to save money, then one of the best strategies is to stock up on the food your family eats when it goes on sale.

 Buy the maximum amount of each product the promotion allows, and start stocking your pantry.
 Use caution when stocking up on perishables.
-Buying more than you can use before it goes bad is a waste of food and money.
+Buying more than you can use before it goes bad may end up being a waste of food and money.